Los Angeles Metro: Background

-The Los Angeles County Metropolitan Transportation Authority was formed on February 1, 1993, from the merger of two rival agencies: the Southern California Rapid Transit District (SCRTD or more often, RTD) and the Los Angeles County Transportation Commission (LACTC).
+Metro was formed on February 1, 1993, by the California State Legislature which merged two rival agencies: the Southern California Rapid Transit District (RTD) and the Los Angeles County Transportation Commission (LACTC).

 The RTD was founded on August 18, 1964, to operate most public transportation in the urbanized Southern California region, including Los Angeles, San Bernardino, Orange, and Riverside counties.
 RTD replaced the major predecessor public agency, the Los Angeles Metropolitan Transit Authority, and took over eleven failing other bus companies and services in the Southern California region.
 Services outside of Los Angeles County began to be divested in the early 1980s.

 The LACTC began operation in 1977 after a state requirement that all counties form local transportation commissions.
 Its main objective was to be the guardian of all transportation funding, both transit and highway, for Los Angeles County.

 The bickering between the two agencies came to a head in the 1980s.
 At that time, the LACTC was building the Blue Line (now A Line) light rail line between Los Angeles and Long Beach, while the RTD was building the Red Line (now B Line) subway in Downtown Los Angeles.
 It was revealed that due to disputes between the agencies, the LACTC was planning to end the Blue Line at Pico Station, instead of serving the 7th Street/Metro Center station being built by the RTD six blocks north.